-The EU-Mercosur relationship is a case of pure interregionalism, as there exists an agreement between two regional organisations.29 This interregional framework is built on three pillars: the first includes a political dialogue, the second substantive financial support to Mercosur's institutional development and the third, economic and commercial cooperation.
+The EU-Mercosur relationship is a case of pure interregionalism, as there exists an agreement between two regional organisations (the EU-Mercosur Interregional Framework Co-operation Agreement, EMIFCA, from 1995).
+This interregional framework is built on three pillars:

+- 1. political dialogue,

+- 2. substantive financial support to Mercosur's institutional development

+- 3. economic and commercial cooperation.

 The origins of the partnership are in trade relations, and this aspect remains particularly strong, through an interregional free trade agreement, which maintains quotas only in agriculture and certain other sensitive goods.
 Gradually, interregional cooperation has spread to encompass other sectors, such as economic cooperation, development cooperation and political dialogue and common "values".
 Santander (2010) highlights the fact that this interregional partnership takes shape in the context of economic globalisation and economic competition with the United States, not least because the EU's aim is to become a global actor.
 It is intriguing that these factors both give rise to and undermine interregionalism at the same time.